 Boat-watching: Agate Bay receives an average of about one boat a day, and boat arrival times are estimated by the Lake Superior Maritime Visitor Center in Duluth.

-They're listed on the boat-watcher's hot line,.
+They're listed on the Harbor Lookout site.

 Museums: The Lake County Historical Society sells tickets at the Depot for the four museums it runs.